What Is Hydrocortisone? Does It Work For Acne?

 - Swelling and scaling

-Improper use can also lead to atrophy, striae, rosacea, perioral dermatitis, acne, and purpura.
+Improper use can also lead to atrophy, striae, rosacea, perioral dermatitisi XA skin condition characterized by an inflammatory or red rash around the mouth, which tends to be scaly. , acne, and purpura.
 Hypertrichosis, pigment alteration, delayed wound healing, and exacerbation of skin infections are less common side effects (4).

 However, you can minimize the side effects by using hydrocortisone cream for acne in the prescribed manner by your dermatologist.

 The Right Way Of Using Topical Hydrocortisone For Acne